-Have you ever wondered what fine motor skills your preschool age child should be working on?
-Fine motor activities at this age are so important for building future academic success in the school environment.
+Have you ever wondered what fine motor skills your preschool-age child should be working on?
+Fine motor activities at this age are important for building future academic success in the school environment.
 Today I am sharing a fine motor skills checklist for preschoolers, specifically ages 3-5 years old.

 Fine Motor Skills Checklist for Preschoolers Ages 3-5 Years Old

 A child’s fine motor skills allow him to use small muscles, such as the fingers and hands, in such tasks as writing, drawing, manipulating coins and small toys, and buttoning beads on a string.

 I've divided these developmental milestones into ages 3, 4, and 5.
 At the end of the post, you can get a free one-page download of this checklist to have in your home, classroom, or therapy practice.